 BobsCNC Evolution 4 is the successor of the popular E4 CNC router by BobsCNC.

-Evolution 4 is a popular favorite among hobbyists and woodworkers wanting something more capable than an engraver but still cheaper than most desktop CNC routers out there.
+Evolution 4 is a popular favorite among hobbyists and woodworkers wanting an affordable CNC that's more capable than an engraver.

-BobsCNC currently sells two machines in the Evolution series, the Evolution 3 and the Evolution 4.
+BobsCNC launched two machines in the Evolution series, the Evolution 3 and the Evolution 4.

 Evolution 3 is a smaller machine with similar technical specifications and has a smaller cutting area of 16" x 18".

 However, the Evolution series has been discontinued by BobsCNC and replaced by the Quantum series.

 In this review, I go deep into the features of this CNC router and what each of those features imply for you as a user.

 MellowPine is reader-supported.
 When you buy through links on my site, I may earn an affiliate commission at no extra cost to you.